 Dear Friend and Client:

-Thank you for preordering Virgo Astrology Studio 2022-23.
-While Eric is working on your reading, you can enjoy previous readings as well as additional resources.
+Thank you for ordering Virgo Astrology Studio 2022-23.
+You can enjoy your birthday reading below and previous readings as well as additional resources.

 Here is the article about Salacia, with Chiron.